David Rubenstein: The Carlyle Group

-In 1987, Rubenstein founded The Carlyle Group with William E. Conway Jr. and Daniel A. D'Aniello.
-The firm has grown into a global investment firm with $426 billion of assets under management as of 2023, and more than 1,800 employees in 31 offices on six continents.
+In 1987, Rubenstein founded the Carlyle Group with William E. Conway Jr. and Daniel A. D'Aniello.
+The firm has grown into a global investment firm with $477 billion in assets under management (AUM) as of December 31, 2025, and more than 1,800 employees in 31 offices on six continents.

+Rubenstein was co-CEO of Carlyle until 2011, when he transitioned to the role of co-executive chairman, with Glenn Youngkin and Michael Cavanagh assuming co-CEO responsibilities.

 In 2006, Rubenstein expressed fear that the private equity boom would end, saying, "This has been a golden age for our industry, but nothing continues to be golden forever."
 One month later, he said, "Right now we're operating as if the music's not going to stop playing and the music is going to stop.
 I am more concerned about this than any other issue".
 According to Phiwa Nkambule, "These concerns proved to be right, as at the end of 2007, the buyout market collapsed...
 As leveraged loan activity came to an abrupt stop, private equity firms were unable to secure financing for their transactions."
-However, Rubenstein's outlook quickly rebounded, and in 2008, he said,"But once this period is over, once the debt on the books of the banks is sold and new lending starts, I think you'll see the private equity industry coming back in what I call the Platinum Age – better than it's ever been before.
+However, Rubenstein's outlook quickly rebounded, and in 2008, he said, "But once this period is over, once the debt on the books of the banks is sold and new lending starts, I think you'll see the private equity industry coming back in what I call the Platinum Age - better than it's ever been before.
 I do think that the private equity industry has a great future and that the greatest period for private equity is probably ahead of us."
 Reflecting on this period in 2018, Rubenstein argued that "actually most of the deals done in the heyday of the Great Recession pretty much worked out," and that the private equity industry had been "strengthened so much that now it’s the greatest time we’ve ever had to raise money."